 What type of yoga classes do we have?

-Both the 9.30 am and 6 pm classes are Hatha Flow style, which means an active warm up, active asana sequences, followed by 5 minutes of either breath work (pranayama), sound work (mantra yoga), or silent meditation (dhyana).
-Each class closes with guided relaxation.
-Please note: dynamic discussion and student input is welcomed during the active part of these classes.
+Both the 9.30 am and 6 pm classes are Hatha Flow style, which includes an active warm up, active asana sequences (30 mins), followed by 5 minutes of either breath work (pranayama), sound work (mantra yoga), or silent meditation (dhyana).
+Each class ends with guided relaxation.
+Please note: discussion and student input is welcomed during the active part of these classes.

 7.15 am Gentle Hatha Flow, involves a gentle warm up, gentle asana sequences, followed by 5 minutes of either breath work (pranayama), or silent meditation (dhyana), and closing with a guided relaxation.

 9.30 am Gentle/ Restorative, involves a gentle warm up, active postures to increase mobility, strength, fitness, balance, injury management, and brain dexterity.
 Each class closes with guided relaxation.
 Please note: this class is popular with seniors

 6.00 pm Beginner’s class introduces students to an active warm up and active asanas/ postures, which are guided and corrected by the teacher.
 Classes may include instruction on specific themes, such as postural alignment, breath work (pranayama), sound work (mantra yoga), or silent meditation (dhyana).
 Each class closes with guided relaxation.
 Please note: the teacher will make hands on adjustments where required.

 7pm Gentle blends gentle warm up exercises with gentle postures intended to increase joint mobility, body awareness, postural strength, and overall well-being.
 Each class closes with guided relaxation.
 This class is suitable for pregnant women.

 9.30 am – 11 am – Special one and a half our Session: Cost $16 per class